Thursday, July 22, 2021

 No epilogue is sufficient without a few twists of irony, usually in the form of revelation to the reader.
 Use of paradox or discovery is not simply an unveiling of the writer's technique; the device is necessary for the reader's close-the-book feeling of complete triumph.
 For David and me, the unexpected and unlikely divergence took place at a faith-healer's revival in Jackson, MS in May of 1989 ~ our third year of marriage.
 I attended the revival meeting on a Friday night with my mother.
 She had suffered greatly with back problems and had heard about the fantastical healing testimonies.
 A former Miss America had claimed the miraculous healing of a limp, in which a shorter leg grew during one of the services.
 Mom and I set out on an adventure with one singular thought ~ what could it hurt?
 That night, Mom took her place in the long healing line after the great and glorious sermon of faith; however, she did not receive the instant healing which she sought.
 I, on the other hand, was chief among the cynics.
 Despite an unsettling reservation, I watched the evening's events with awe.
 On the way home, I realized that the miracle had occurred in me ~ a spiritual transformation ~ unexplainable, unbelievable, and undeniable.
 The following Saturday night, David and I attended the service together.
 He, too, felt the tugging force of the reigns, and our lives were changed forever.
 We both had been touched by the finger of God.

 When I first began this series of posts, I stated that David was my equal yoke.
 I didn't understand what that meant until recently.
 My grandpa had a wagon and two mules, so I understand a yoke.
 It is important when plowing a pair of mules or leading a team of horses that they are equally-yoked together.
 In other words, the paired horses must stay in line or "equal" with each other as they travel down the row or the path ahead of them.
 When one horse turns, the other horse must move with the same adjustments.
-If this movement does not occur, then the one holding the reigns must gently tug and guide the pair back in line.
+If this movement does not occur, then the one holding the reins must gently tug and guide the pair back in line.
 If the adjustment does not happen, then the yoke becomes heavy, strained, and weighted.
 Once the animals' symmetry of movement is realigned, the yoke becomes lighter and less burdensome on the animals.
 Even the Rolling Stones understood this concept with the lyrics, "I'll never be your beast of burden."
 Being equally-yoked is not about marrying someone who is just like you.
-Being equally-yoked is moving together in agreement, always willing to honor the pull of the reigns and to make whatever adjustments are necessary.
+Being equally-yoked is moving together in agreement, always willing to honor the pull of the reins and to make whatever adjustments are necessary.

 I love this verse in Psalms: Thine eyes did see my substance, yet being unperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.
 That's why I love romance novels.
-The author keeps adjusting the reigns throughout the book, and if he or she is successful, the yoke is equal by the end of the book.
+The author keeps adjusting the reins throughout the book, and if he or she is successful, the yoke is equal by the end of the book.
 The beginning substance is unperfect; however, the planning and ordaining has begun in the author's thoughts even before the characters have met ~ even before the characters are born!
 We, the readers, witness the continuing fashioning as the days and deeds are recorded on each page and the chapters of life flow into a seamless, fluid movement leading up to the expected end.

 Even the magicians ~ those who understand fascination, illusion, allurement ~ know that this is the finger of God.
 Writers understand the process all too well.
 They create, conjure, and craft until the lives leap off the page and into our hearts.
 We relish the twists and turns, we weep as our heart breaks and laugh as our heart sores, and we never lose hope even in the midst of the most difficult conflicts.